Antondelange707/ComfyUI-AudioBatch/README.md

     ```
 2. Restart ComfyUI.

-The nodes should then appear under the "audio/batch" and "audio/conversion" categories in the "Add Node" menu.
+The nodes should then appear under the "audio/batch", "audio/conversion","audio/manipulation", "audio/generation" and "audio/io" categories in the "Add Node" menu.

 ## &#x0001F4E6; Dependencies

 - PyTorch
 - Torchaudio (for resampling and potentially other audio operations)
 - NumPy (often used with audio data)
+- Requests (optional): Usually an indirect ComfyUI dependency.
+If installed it will be used for downloads, it should be more robust than then built-in `urllib`, used as fallback.
+- Colorama (optional): Might help to get colored log messages on some terminals.
+We use ANSI escape sequences when it isn't installed.

 These are typically already present in a standard ComfyUI environment.

 ## &#x0001F5BC;&#xFE0F; Examples

-Once installed the examples are available in the ComfyUI workflow templates, in the *Audio Batch* section.
+Once installed the examples are available in the ComfyUI workflow templates, in the *Audio Batch* section (or ComfyUI-AudioBatch).

 - [audio_batch_select_example.json](example_workflows/audio_batch_select_example.json): Shows how to create a batch and
   how to extract a single element from the batch.